devtank-ltd/osm_firmware_v2/docs/osm_firmware_getting_started.md

     meas_enable 0

-There is no way of being sure the state of the measurement loop when it is stopped like this.
-To ensure a clean state, it is best to save with the measurement loop disable and reboot.

-    save
-    reset

 Once the measurement loop is not running, and the state is clean, it is safe to take measurements.

 Get the list of possible measurement with: